Category Archives: South Dakota

 Exact Boundaries Important

-In newly laid out subdivisions in Hot Springs where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Chamberlain where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been exactly surveyed, or an item that is being divided, will certainly call for a survey to situate the new edges and also whole lot lines in South Dakota, which ought to be completely marked so they will never ever become lost.
+Land that has actually never been precisely checked, or a piece that is being separated, will certainly require a study to situate the brand-new edges and also great deal lines in South Dakota, which should be permanently marked so they will certainly never ever come to be lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.